flo-stilz/Audio-Key-Estimation/README.md

 <pre lang="shell">python equivariance_test.py</pre>

 For each of the scripts additional console commands exist which either change input dimensions, architecture designs, learning hyperparameters and so on.
 You can find the precise descriptions within the respective scripts.

+## Architecture
+The following figure displays the final model architecture:

+## Results